haisamido/plucked_strings/README.md

 Derivation of string vibration equations can be found here https://en.wikipedia.org/wiki/String_vibration#Derivation

-The following are the definition for each string:
+The following are to be defined for each string:
 $$
 \begin{align*}
 d & \equiv \textrm{diameter (meters)} \\